 So, to do that efficiently and effectively you should know what the organisation NEEDS to improve and why.
 Too often recruitment and selection are done to simply fill the space of someone who left or to meet targets.

-This is an opportune time to up the ante and ensure that your new hire not only meets the current standards and objectives but can also grow in the role and improve the organisation’s future.
+This is an opportune time to up the ante and ensures that your new hire not only meets the current standards and objectives but can also grow in the role and improve the organisation’s future.

 If you recruit for FUTURE performance, you have an opportunity to incorporate stretch goals to make sure that your employee does not become stagnant or bored.